Vietnam.vn - Nền tảng quảng bá Việt Nam

 ttxvn-hiep-dinh-paris-nam-1973-nghe-thuat-vua-danh-vua-dam-14-6635.jpg

-Prime Minister Pham Van Dong, advisor Le Duc Tho, and Deputy Prime Minister Nguyen Duy Trinh held talks with US Government advisor Henry Kissinger to discuss the implementation of the Agreement (February 10, 1973).
+Prime Minister Pham Van Dong, advisor Le Duc Tho, and Deputy Prime Minister Nguyen Duy Trinh held talks with US government advisor Henry Kissinger to discuss the implementation of the Agreement (February 10, 1973).

 ttxvn-hiep-dinh-paris-nam-1973-nghe-thuat-vua-danh-vua-dam-15-6318.jpg

-The first meeting of the Four-Party Joint Military Commission on preparations for the implementation of the Paris Agreement (Saigon, February 2, 1973)
+First meeting of the Four-Party Joint Military Commission on preparations for the implementation of the Paris Agreement (Saigon, February 2, 1973)

 ttxvn-hiep-dinh-paris-nam-1973-nghe-thuat-vua-danh-vua-dam-16-3067.jpg

-Representatives of the Democratic Republic of Vietnam and the United States, together with the International Organization for Supervision and Control and the Four-Party Joint Military Commission, discussed the procedures for returning 116 US military personnel captured during the war (February 12, 1973).
+Representatives of the Democratic Republic of Vietnam and representatives of the United States, along with the International Monitoring and Control Organization and the Four-Party Joint Military Commission, exchanged information on the procedures for the repatriation of 116 US military personnel captured during the war (February 12, 1973).

 ttxvn-hiep-dinh-paris-nam-1973-nghe-thuat-vua-danh-vua-dam-18-3964.jpg